This article will remain live for historic purposes, but the Qvault password manager is a deprecated project.

 Don’t forget your Qvault master password.
 If you forget your password you won’t be able to recover access to your vault, and consequently your coins could be lost.
 We recommend purchasing Qvault cards (available soon) and setting up a recovery code just in case.

 Use strong encryption.
-The longer the password or passphrase, the stronger the encryption on the vault will be.
+The longer the password or passphrase, then the stronger the encryption on the vault will be.
 We recommend purchasing Qvault cards (available soon) and setting up dual encryption with the key card.